robotframework/robotframework/doc/releasenotes/rf-7.2.rst

 ------------------------------------

 - JSON output format produced by Rebot has changed (`#5160`_).
-- Source distribution format has been changed from `zip` to `tag.gz`.
+- Source distribution format has been changed from `zip` to `tar.gz`.
 The reason is that the Python source distributions format has been standardized to `tar.gz` by `PEP 625 <https://peps.python.org/pep-0625/>`__ and `zip` distributions are deprecated (`#5296`_).